The Best Firewood A – Z

 The choice between softwoods and hardwoods for burning in wood burning stoves is a significant factor in achieving effective heating.

-Softwood is generally cheaper but tends to burn faster than hardwood.
-If not mixed with slower burning hardwoods it can cause a build-up of tar which could invalidate some stove manufacturers warranties.
-However, because softwoods are naturally easier to light and burn at high temperatures, they can be used as excellent kindling to start hardwood fires.
+Softwoods are generally cheaper but tend to burn faster than hardwood.
+If not mixed with slower burning hardwoods they can cause a build-up of tar which can invalidate some stove manufacturers warranties.
+However, because softwoods are naturally easier to light and burn at high temperatures they can be used as excellent kindling to start hardwood fires.

-Different types of firewood can be burned together in order to achieve your preferred combination of warmth, longevity, aroma and aesthetic appearance.
+Different types of firewood can be burned together in order to achieve your preferred combination of warmth, longevity, aroma, economy and aesthetic appearance.

 Alder: Burns quickly but produces only moderate heat.
 Should normally be mixed with slower burning logs.